vijaykumarperiketi/GradCollegePredictor/README.md

-# GradCollegePredictor
+# Graduate Admission Prediction
-A Multiple Linear Regression Model to predict the probability of admission into various universities based on GRE Score, TOEFL Score, College Score, Research experience etc.
+A Regression model to predict the chance of admission into a particular university based on student's profile.